Highway: Social effects

 The construction of Harbor Freeway, and its subsequent displacement of homes in Los Angeles, California.

 Often reducing travel times relative to city or town streets, highways with limited access and grade separation can create increased opportunities for people to travel for business, trade or pleasure and also provide trade routes for goods.
 Highways can reduce commute and other travel time but additional road capacity can also release latent traffic demand.
 If not accurately predicted at the planning stage, this extra traffic may lead to the new road becoming congested sooner than would otherwise be anticipated by considering increases in vehicle ownership.
 More roads allow drivers to use their cars when otherwise alternatives may have been sought, or the journey may not have been made, which can mean that a new road brings only short-term mitigation of traffic congestion.

 The use of "Redlining" often would dictate where in cities highways would go through.

 Where highways are created through existing communities, there can be reduced community cohesion and more difficult local access.
 Consequently, property values have decreased in many cutoff neighborhoods, leading to decreased housing quality over time.
 Mostly in the U.S., many of these effects are from racist planning practices from before the advent of civil rights.
 This would result in the vast majority of displacement and social effects mostly going to people like African Americans.

 In recent times, the use of freeway removal or the public policy of urban planning to demolish freeways and create mixed-use urban areas, parks, residential, commercial, or other land uses is being popular in many cities to combat most of the social problems caused from highways.

 Economic effects

+Graphs showing costs and benefits of highway building.

 In transport, demand can be measured in numbers of journeys made or in total distance travelled across all journeys (e.g. passenger-kilometres for public transport or vehicle-kilometres of travel (VKT) for private transport).
 Supply is considered to be a measure of capacity.
 The price of the good (travel) is measured using the generalised cost of travel, which includes both money and time expenditure.